Why the forthcoming electric vehicle (EV) rebate won’t change much at all for prospective EV owners in Singapore

 We should also keep in mind the above is assuming that the current VES scheme is not renewed come the end of 2020.
 If it is, and EVs get a VES rebate on top of EEAI, then mainstream EVs will become cheaper by up to S$20k each.
 But that’s not likely, because the Government giveth and the government taketh away, often more of the latter.
 So the more cynical among you, which is most of you, will say that is the likely case.

-And even so, if EEAI is ‘in addition’ to any VES rebates, this happens: If a BEV already has a S$20k VES rebate, and gets an additional S$20k rebate, it could end up with zero ARF payable.
+And even so, if EEAI is ‘in addition’ to any VES rebates, this happens: If a BEV already has a S$20k VES rebate, and gets an additional S$20k rebate, it could end up with zero ARF payable, although the legislated minimum is S$5,000 for ARF.

-Yay at first, but that would also mean you get no money back if you decide to de-register the car.
-The Preferential Additional Registration Fee, or PARF, is a percentage of ARF paid you receive when de-registering a car before it reaches 10-years of age.
+Yay at first, but that would also mean you get less money back if you decide to de-register the car, ie. the Preferential Additional Registration Fee, or PARF, is a percentage of ARF paid you receive when de-registering a car before it reaches 10-years of age.

 Currently that is the case for VES rebates – effectively you are paying for the rebate by receiving less money back upon early de-registration, but the effect of having a lower up-front cost is the bonus here.